JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 It was sometime before the place closed—maybe 7:00pm or 8:00pm—when she headed out.
 “I need to buy something,” she said as she headed out the front door.
 My dad and I really didn’t know what she had to get, but who knew.
 We really didn’t stock up on anything past the basics in the pantry and my dad knew what we had.
 She most likely heard about something from one of her co-workers at the Gowanus sweatshop she worked in.

-Anyway, after about 20 minutes or so
+Anyway, after about 20 minutes or the front buzzer rang, my dad went to the front door to open it up for her and she pretty much ran into the apartment.
+Not like a sprinter, but faster than her usual stroll.

+She started to whisper

 ***